Introduction on While Loop in Javascript

 }

-In a while loop, we are checking the condition at the time of starting the loop, so we can decide to execute it or not.
-In a while loop, we have some block of statements.
+In a while loop, we check the condition when starting the loop, so we can decide to execute it.
+In a while loop, we have some blocks of statements.
 Which will get in execution-only the condition specified in that loop is true.

-We often use true as true and false. if you know the binary concept in programming then it will be easier to understand.
+We often use true as true and false.
+If you know the binary concept in programming, it will be easier to understand.

 True and false are the two values used to evaluate the expression.
-While checking the condition and executing program this will be helpful.
+While checking the condition and executing the program, this will be helpful.

 Look at the following syntax for true and false: